Currys plc (CURY) Ordinary 0.1p

 Consumers have struggled to justify upgrading appliances, with demand for small electrical goods particularly affected.
 But an increase in UK consumer confidence, driven by rising economic optimism, suggests that a recovery in discretionary spending may be underway.
 Even a partial return to the longer-term growth trends Currys previously experienced could significantly benefit the group.

-The group's services channels have been a beacon of light.
+The group's services channels remain a beacon of light.
 Services typically have higher margins than goods sales, so can help to relieve some of the pressure being felt.
+They also bring a little more revenue visibility to what remains a model very much at the mercy of ups and downs in consumer sentiment.

-And the sale of its Greek electronics retailer, Kotsovolos, means the group finished the year with £96mn net cash.
-This greatly improved balance sheet brings with it the potential to return any surplus cash to shareholders in the form of a dividend.
+Fortunately, the balance sheet has been bolstered by last year’s sale of the Greek division.
+This and the improving cash generation means the group is well placed to cope if the trading deteriorate.
+There’s also the potential to return any surplus cash to shareholders in the form of a dividend.
 Although the board has announced its intention to recommence shareholder returns, this is not guaranteed.

 Profit growth has been strong, but their cyclical nature means consumer electronics will always be a challenging place to be, particularly as spending power remains under pressure.
-Key to convincing markets that the recovery is now in full swing will be continued sales progress in the Nordics.
-While the balance between sales and margins continues to improve, it’s essential that encouraging momentum is maintained if the share price is to avoid slipping back to pre-offer levels.
+Key to convincing markets that the recovery is now in full swing will be continued sales progress in the Nordics, and that’s not proving easy.
+While the balance between sales and margins continues to improve, it’s essential that encouraging momentum is maintained if the valuation is to continue closing the gap with the long-term average.

 Environmental, social and governance (ESG) risk